-These plants are forest cacti and are native to the rain forests located on the mountains of southeastern Brazil, north of Rio de Janiero.
+These plants are forest cacti and are native to the rain forests located on the mountains of southeastern Brazil, north of Rio de Janeiro.
 Because it blooms around November and December, the Christmas cactus has become popular as a holiday gift.
-This plant is also frequently referred to as a holiday cactus and zygocactus, once its proper biological name.
+It's also frequently referred to as a holiday cactus and zygocactus, once its proper biological name.

 Caring for a Christmas Cactus

 A holiday cactus requires relatively little care.
 There are a few important things to keep in mind to grow a healthy, lush Christmas cactus that will bloom year after year; a properly cared-for plant can live for 20 years or more.

 Christmas cactus needs bright, indirect light.
 An east-facing window is perfect.
 Too much bright light will result in bleaching or burned looking leaves, but too little light will affect how well your Christmas cactus blooms.

 Christmas cactus does well in average indoor temperatures, though cooler temps will help it bloom (more on that later.)
 However, you should make sure it doesn't freeze, and it should be kept away from cold drafts or heating vents.